High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Observables

 \subsection{CMB lensing}

-The image of the primary CMB, emitted at the moment of recombination at $z\simeq 1100$, is distorted by the gravitational lensing arising as a consequence of the (slightly inhomogeneous) mass distribution between us and the surface of last scattering.
-This modify the initial anisotropy pattern and creates statistical anisotropy \citep[see][for a review]{LewisChallinor2006}.
-Assuming that the primordial CMB is Gaussian and statistically isotropic, we can reconstruct the lensing potential $\phi$ with the so called quadratic estimator \citep{HuOkamoto2002,OkamotoHu2003}.
+The image of the primary CMB, emitted at the moment of recombination at $z\simeq 1100$, is distorted by the gravitational lensing arising as a consequence of the (slightly inhomogeneous) mass distribution between us and the surface of the last scattering.
+This modifies the initial anisotropy pattern and creates statistical anisotropy \citep[see][for a review]{LewisChallinor2006}.
+Assuming that the primordial CMB is Gaussian and statistically isotropic, we can reconstruct the lensing potential $\phi$ with the so-called quadratic estimator \citep{HuOkamoto2002,OkamotoHu2003}.
 The lensing potential is linked to the convergence field \kcmb by

 This convergence field is directly proportional to the surface mass density along the line of sight.
 The CMB lensing is as such an unbiased estimation of the distribution of mass.
 However it is an integrated estimation, whereas galaxy surveys can enable tomographic analyses thanks to redshift measurements.